benoitc/gaffer/docs/getting-started.rst

   before to use other tools.
 - :doc:`gaffer` is a Procfile application manager and allows you to load your Procfile applications in gafferd and watch their status.
-- :doc:`gafferctl` is a more generic tooll than gaffer and is more admin oriented.
+- :doc:`gafferctl` is a more generic tool than gaffer and is more admin oriented.
 It allows you to setup any process templates and manage your processes.
 You can also use it to watch the activity in gafferd (process activity or general activity)